chef/chef-workstation/docs-chef-io/content/workstation/config_rb_optional_settings.md

 `knife[:initial]`

-: Create a API client, typically an administrator client on a freshly-installed Chef Infra Server.
+: Create a API client, typically an administrator client on a newly installed Chef Infra Server.

 `knife[:input]`